* Union had threatened midnight strike

 By Alexandra Alper and Miguel Gutierrez

-MEXICO CITY, June 1 (Reuters) - Mexico’s biggest airline Aeromexico and its unionized workers forged a last-minute accord early on Saturday to avoid a strike that could have ground some 300 flights a day, delaying a decision on a crucial sticking point.
+MEXICO CITY, June 1 (Reuters) - Mexico’s biggest airline, Aeromexico, and its unionized workers forged a last-minute accord early on Saturday to avoid a strike that could have ground some 300 flights and cost 150 million pesos a day, but delayed a decision on a crucial sticking point.

 The union known as ASSA, which represents about 1,300 Aeromexico flight attendants, had threatened a midnight strike if it did not get the 5 percent salary hike and 3 percent boost in benefits it sought.

 ASSA had rejected an early proposal by the airline that combined a slightly smaller pay raise with “new competitive conditions” for future hires that the union said would unfairly slash their pay.